 This can be risky as the personal information and passwords of the users of your app will be visible to them.

 In order to prevent this, you must invest in proper cybersecurity.
 It should be able to withstand data breaches.
-That way users will feel safe to use their confidential data in the app.
+That way users will feel safe using their confidential data in the app.

 #12.
 Premium subscriptions and advertisements

 Revenue is definitely an important aspect of building an app.
 With all that investment you would want something in return.

 Two ways to monetize it are providing paid subscriptions with premium features, and showing in-app advertisements.